 - Applicants will be informed of the outcome of their application by email when all required processes are complete.

-- The selection process and subsequent management of the Fellowships will be managed by the NIHR Academy.
+- The selection process and subsequent management of the Awards will be managed by NIHR Academy.

 - All documents must be submitted in English.

-- Fellowships cannot be deferred, without the consent of the NIHR.
+- Awards cannot be deferred, without the consent of the NIHR.

 - If applicants are successful in being awarded a Fellowship while simultaneously being involved in another NIHR research training award competition, they will be asked to decide which programme they would like to continue with and will be withdrawn from the other.

-Your application must have been submitted by the deadline and any signatories must have approved your application by this time using the Academy Research Awards Management Information System (ARAMIS) online application system.
+Your application must have been submitted by 1pm 31 March 2022 and any signatories must have approved your application by this time using the Academy Research Awards Management Information System (ARAMIS) online application system.

 All components of your application must be submitted by the deadline.
 No additional supporting documents will be accepted after the deadline.